hi-jiayan/hi-jiayan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Doctoral Candidate in Communication at the University of Illinois, Urbana-Champaign.
+Hi!
+I am Jia, a Doctoral Candidate in Communication at the University of Illinois Urbana-Champaign.
 I study how communication within interpersonal relationships promotes mental and physical well-being.
 My research primarily focuses on supportive communication in health-related contexts, especially when individuals experience identity threats related to their health conditions.
 I also examine how health recommendations communicated in interpersonal contexts shape people’s cognitive appraisals and behavioral intentions.

-# 🔥 News
+# 📬 News
-- *2026.04*: &nbsp;🎉 My collaborated paper, *Do actions speak louder?
-The primacy of verbal person-centered support for patients with invisible illness* will be presented at Kentucky Conference on Health Communication in Lexington, KY.
+- *2026.04*: &nbsp; My collaborated paper, *Do actions speak louder?
+The primacy of verbal person-centered support for patients with invisible illness*, will be presented at Kentucky Conference on Health Communication in Lexington, KY.

-- *2026.06*: &nbsp;🎉 The paper I lead, *Understanding young adult cancer patients’ support-seeking struggles in personal relationships* will be presented at 76th Annual International Communication Association Conference in Cape Town, South Africa.
+- *2026.06*: &nbsp; I will present our paper *Understanding young adult cancer patients’ support-seeking struggles in personal relationships* at the 76th Annual International Communication Association Conference in Cape Town, South Africa.

 # 📝 Publications